KatynaSada/KatynaSada.github.io/pages/about.md

 I’m a PhD candidate in Artificial Intelligence for Cancer Research at Tecnun, Universidad de Navarra.
 I work on data analytics, high‑performance computing, and modern machine/deep learning.
 I care about building things people can actually use—especially when they help patients and teams make clearer decisions.

-Before my PhD, I studied Biomedical Engineering (BSE) and completed an MSc in Biomedical Data Analytics, where I focused on bioinformatics and scalable computing.
+Before my PhD, I studied Biomedical Engineering and completed an MSc in Data Analytics, where I focused on bioinformatics and scalable computing.
+During this time, I discovered my passion for data analysis and machine learning.
+I feel fortunate to have started my PhD just before the rapid growth of AI.

 Day to day, I design and deploy ML models, run analyses, and build data pipelines that scale.
 I try to make results easy to understand and explain.

 I split my time between research and applied work, usually with interdisciplinary teams.
-When a topic grabs my attention, I go deep, take notes, and share what I learn.
+When a topic grabs my attention, I go deep, take notes, and love sharing what I learn!!

 <div class="row">
 {% include about/skills.html title="AI/ML Skills" source=site.data.ai-ml-skills %}